Filed away in:

 I use the back end of a wooden skewer to make the center holes.
 This keeps them from puffing up and it gets my son involved.
 He loves that this part is his job.
 (And I love that I am able to let go of my OCD tendencies that require the holes to be exactly in the center because his help is cuter than perfect looking crackers).

 Preheat oven to 350.
+Cover a baking sheet with parchment or a silicone baking mat.
 Add cheese, butter, flour, salt and onion powder to the bowl of a food processor fitted with the blade.
 Pulse in short bursts until it’s all crumbly and incorporated (you shouldn’t see the flour).
 Add the tablespoon of milk and run the processor until a dough ball forms (about 10 seconds or so).
-Roll it out as thin as you can, and cut into whatever shapes you like.
+Lightly flour your work surface and the rolling pin.
+Roll the dough out as thin as you can, and cut into whatever shapes you like (if you’re having trouble rolling the dough out chill it for 20-30 minutes and try again).
 Poke a hole in each cracker with the back end of a skewer (or something else poke-y).
+Spread them out on the prepared baking sheet and salt lightly.
 Bake at 350 for 12-15 minutes til lightly golden.
 Let cool, and, if you’re like us, devour the entire batch in under an hour.